PapiLer/Reforestation/README.md

-## Why did the worker get fired from the orange juice factory?
-Lack of concentration.
+## Did you hear about the cheese who saved the world?
+It was Legend-dairy!